gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 Input Files
 ===============

-The MRW App requires numerous input files.
-The input files data format can be in:
+The MRW Application requires numerous input files to run: static datasets (fix files containing climatological information, terrain and land use data), initial conditions files, and model configuration files (such as namelists).
+The input data files can be in:
    * `GRIB2 <https://www.nco.ncep.noaa.gov/pmb/docs/grib2/>`__ format,
    * `NEMSIO <https://github.com/NOAA-EMC/NCEPLIBS-nemsio/wiki/Home-NEMSIO>`__ format, or
    * `netCDF <https://www.unidata.ucar.edu/software/netcdf/>`__ format.

-Users must download the input files if they are not working on a Level 1 or 2 system. :term:`CIME` can run the end-to-end system and write output files to disk.
+Users must download the input files if they are not working on a Level 1 system.

-..
-   COMMENT: Is the data already available on Level 2 systems?
-Delete CIME comment?
-Or alter?

 ``chgres_cube``
 ------------------